noisiver/lua-learnspells/README.md

 # Learn Spells
-This script will give players new spells when leveling up or when entering the world.
+This script will give players new spells when leveling up and when entering the world.

 The spells included are class spells, talent ranks, proficiencies and mounts.